How Can A Speech Therapist Help You Recover From Traumatic Brain Injury

 Your memory is vital for your ability to speak and communicate.

-These aids can be anything including a memory log, a calendar, a documented schedule, and a log of important numbers.
+These aids can be anything, such as a memory log, a calendar, a documented schedule, or a log of important numbers.

 Training focuses on teaching you to work with these tools in order to build your memory, which will positively affect your language competency.